LGBTQ rights in Northern Nigeria: Punishment for being a vagabond or incorrigible vagabond

 In the states of Bauchi, Gombe, Jigawa, Katsina, Kebbi, Sokoto, Yobe, and Zamfara, "[w}hoever is convicted as being a vagabond shall be punished with imprisonment for a term which may extend to one year and shall be liable to caning which may extend to thirty lashes".

 In the state of Kano, "[w}hoever is convicted as being a vagabond shall be punished with imprisonment for a term which may extend to eight months and shall be liable to caning which may extend to thirty-five lashes".

 In the state of Kaduna, the punishment for being convicted as a vagabond is ta'azir, which means "any punishment not provided for by way of hadd or qisas".
 "Hadd" means "punishment that is fixed by Islamic law".
 "Qisas" includes "punishments inflicted upon offenders by way of retaliation for causing death/injuries to a person".

 In the states of Gombe, Jigawa, Katsina, Kebbi, Sokoto, Yobe, and Zamfara, "[w]hoever is convicted as being an incorrigible vagabond shall be punished with imprisonment for a term which may extend to two years and shall be liable to caning which may extend to fifty lashes".

 In the state of Bauchi, "[w]hoever is convicted as being an incorrigible vagabond shall be punished with imprisonment for a term which may extend to two years and shall be liable to caning which may extend to forty lashes".

 In the state of Kano, "[w]hoever is convicted as being an incorrigible vagabond shall be punished with imprisonment for a term which may extend to one year and shall be liable to caning which may extend to fifty lashes".

 In the state of Kaduna, the punishment for being convicted as an incorrigible vagabond is ta'azir.

 Secular criminal law enacted by certain northern states

 Same-sex sexual activities

-In the state of Bormo, a person who "engages in ... lesbianism, homosexual act ... in the State commits an offence".
+In the state of Borno, a person who "engages in ... lesbianism, homosexual act ... in the State commits an offence".
 A person who "engages in sexual intercourse with another person of the same gender shall upon conviction be punished with death".